Research at Carthage

 Expected of all students

 At Carthage, research is built into every student’s experience.
 Research serves as the foundation for entire academic courses.
 In addition, all prospective graduates must complete a senior thesis, which may be a research project, an art exhibit, a music recital, a portfolio, a research paper, or other project that pertains to the student’s area of study.

 Paid summer research opportunities

 Carthage offers students paid summer research positions through the Summer Undergraduate Research Experience.
 A hallmark of Carthage education since the 1990s, SURE offers students in all majors the opportunity to engage in full-time collaborative research with professors.
 Students work closely with a faculty mentor on campus for 10 weeks, receiving a stipend and research budget.

 Research internships at regional & national universities

-Carthage students have a strong track record of obtaining positions in competitive research laboratories across the country as paid summer interns.
-These opportunities give them further hands-on experience with cutting-edge instruments and methods, and the chance to contribute to large-scale projects under the mentorship of research university faculty, postdoctoral fellows, and graduate students.
-In recent years, numerous students have participated in programs such as those offered through the National Science Foundation Research Experience for Undergraduates, Medical College of Wisconsin’s Summer Program for Undergraduate Research, and the Amgen Scholars.
+Carthage students have a strong track record of obtaining positions in competitive research laboratories nationwide as paid summer interns.
+These opportunities give them further hands-on experience with cutting-edge instruments and methods and the chance to contribute to large-scale projects under the mentorship of research university faculty, postdoctoral fellows, and graduate students.
+In recent years, numerous students have participated in programs such as those offered through the National Science Foundation Research Experience for Undergraduates, the Medical College of Wisconsin’s Summer Program for Undergraduate Research, and the Amgen Scholars.